Drivers’ Choice Awards

 Each year we roll out the red carpet for our annual Drivers' Choice Awards.
 These are the cars and trucks we would like to have parked in our driveway, or at least dream about owning if we won the lottery.
 We look at the factors mattering most to consumers - price, practicality, performance and fuel efficiency.
 Then our editorial staff selects the best models in a variety of lifestyle categories ranging from family sedan to luxury car, to large utilities and pickups.
 From that group, an overall best of the year is chosen.
 MotorWeek's Drivers' Choice Awards have been presented annually since 1983.

-Recognized as the best overall among winners in 13 lifestyle categories, the Cadillac ATS also won as “Best Sport Sedan.”
-All Drivers’ Choice winners are featured on motorweek.org, as well as on a special episode (#3223) of MotorWeek airing on public television stations beginning February 9, 2013, and on cable’s Velocity beginning February 19, 2013.
-MotorWeek’s Driver’s Choice Awards are nationally sponsored by RockAuto, Tire Rack and 3M.
+Recognized as the best overall among winners in 13 lifestyle categories, the Chevrolet Corvette Stingray also won as “Best Sport Performance Car.”
+All Drivers’ Choice winners are featured on Motorweek.org, as well as on a special episode (#3323) of MotorWeek airing on public television stations beginning February 8, 2014, and on cable’s Velocity beginning February 18, 2014.
+MotorWeek and the 2014 Driver’s Choice Awards are nationally sponsored by RockAuto, Tire Rack, and DieHard.

 Best of the Year

-And that’s why we chose the Cadillac ATS as the 2013 MotorWeek Drivers’ Choice Best of the Year.
+And that’s why we chose the Chevrolet Corvette Stingray as the 2014 MotorWeek Drivers’ Choice Best of the Year.